Files

 A. Select the desired layers to write to

-B. Click on “OK” three times to finish adding the writer
+B. Click OK three times to finish adding the writer

-5. Connect the Readers to the Writer Feature Types
+5. Connect the Readers to the Writer's Feature Types

 Connect the corresponding layer from the reader or transformer to the writer.
-Make sure to disable all the layers that are not connected to the writer, as they are not needed for the current workflow.
+Disable all the layers that are not connected to the writer, as they are not needed for the current workflow.

-If clicking on the arrow of the reader/transformer to writer is too tedious, refer to this documentation using the "Feature Type Connections" view window to add connections.
+If clicking on the arrow of the reader/transformer to the writer is too tedious, refer to this documentation and add connections using the "Feature Type Connections" view window.

 6. Save and Run the Workspace